 - What social media channels do you have and expect them to use?

-You should also list any social media tools your company uses or plans to use and specifics about the daily tasks; not all social media managers will have the same skills and background.
+You should also list any social media tools your company uses or plans to use along with specifics about the daily tasks.
+Since not all social media managers will have the same skills and background, it’s important to make it clear what your open role entails for candidates.
 Consider adding these requirements and tasks to the job description:

 - Excellent writing skills